pachecowillians/pachecowillians/README.md

 ## Hello, my name is Willian!

 <p align="justify">
-I am linux user and a Computer Engineering student, always looking for new challenges and new learning.
-I live in Brazil since i was born, in 2001.
+I'm a FullStack developer, focused on Front-end, who is always looking for new challenges and learning.
 </p>

 <p align="justify">
-My history as a programmer begins in 2017 when I started a software development course.
-In the beginning of the course, i learned C# and Object Oriented programming.
-One year later, in 2018, i learned SQL to create and manipulate databases and begun my study of WEB development.
-I learned HTML, CSS (and Bootstrap) and Javascript (and JQuery) to do my final project and finish the course.
-In the next year, 2019, I begun my Computer Engineering course where i learned Python, C, C++, Java and Assembly.
-I am finishing college but, beyond the college, i am learning React, Typescript, Docker and Git by myself.
+My story as a programmer started at the age of 16, when I started my Technical course in Systems Development at SENAI.
+At the beginning of the course, I learned C# and Object Oriented Programming.
+The following year, I learned to use the SQL language to create and manipulate databases, and started my studies in WEB development.
+During this period, I learned HTML, CSS, JavaScript, Bootstrap and jQuery to carry out my Course Completion Work.
+In 2019, I started studying Computer Engineering at the Federal University of Espírito Santo, where I learned Python, C, C++, Java and Assembly.
+I'm currently finishing college and I'm learning ReactJS, NextJS, TypeScript, Docker and Git on my own in my spare time.
 </p>

 <br/>